RonanChance/Data-Viz/README.md

 ## Data and Methods

 Data was collected by querying the FDA FAERS system for each respective antibiotic and viewing the ‘Listing of Cases’ option.
 This provides an excel sheet with information on each adverse reaction to the specified antibiotic.
 By repeating this process for each antibiotic, I collected excel sheets that could be put into pandas data frames in python.
-After joining them, there are 149,497 individual cases that comprise my current dataset.
-Further processing was done by extracting only the case reports related to tick borne disease.
+After joining them, 149,497 individual cases comprise my current dataset.
+Further processing was done by extracting only the case reports related to tickborne disease.

 ## Summary Statistics